-I wouldn’t say that Carry On Again Doctor is as good as Carry On Nurse or Carry On Doctor, but it’s surely is among the good Carry On films and one that is totally worth seeing, especially due to Jim Dale’s performance!
+I wouldn’t say that Carry On Again Doctor is as good as Carry On Nurse or Carry On Doctor, but it surely is among the good Carry On films and one that is totally worth seeing, especially for Jim Dale’s performance!

 Want to follow that series closely?
 Make sure to take a look at my other reviews!

 (1) Ross, Robert.
 The Carry On Companion.
 London: Batsford, 1998. p.
 83.